amirreza7876/pc-screen-brightness/README.md

 # pc-screen-brightness
-This script can change the brightness of your screen compared to ambient light. all you need to do is clone this script and run and select your screen is list.
+This script can change the brightness of your screen compared to ambient light.
+All You need to do is:
+1. clone this repository
+2. run `pip install -r requirements.txt` in your terminal
+3. run the script